oresat/oresat-simulator/README.md

 need to set permissions:
 sudo usermod -a -G dialout [username]

-# Running the server and client
+# Running the Server and Client
 You need to be in a virtual environment for the files using Basilisk to function:
 Venv recommended.